12 Telltale Signs Your Cat Is Happy

 Cats use tail positions to tell us how they are feeling.
 “It’s their way of letting us know when they are happy and playful, feeling threatened, scared, or even not feeling well,” says Dr. Zacharias.
 “Happy, confident cats hold their tail in a question mark position.
 These cats are in a good mood and usually ready to interact.”
 Their body language can reveal a lot, but it can’t reveal everything.
 Here’s what your cat would love to tell you if he could.

 They want to cuddle

 Though cats may be viewed as solitary creatures who prefer to do their own thing, they also enjoy cuddles like the rest of us.
 “Sleeping curled up with another family member—animal or human—is a sign of pure love,” says Dr. Zacharias.
 “These cats are happy in their relationships and are expressing their love for another.”
 But should you let your cat sleep in your bed?
 The answer may surprise you.

 They’re eager to play

 A playful cat is a happy cat who’s in a particularly good mood.
 Maybe they’re excited to bat around a stuffed toy, dart around chasing a laser, or try to catch pet-approved bubbles.
 This energy is a sign that they’re feeling healthy and happy!
 On the other hand, if your cat is lethargic or won’t engage with you, it could be a sign of discontent or stress, particularly if the malaise is ongoing.
-To keep your kitty engaged, transform your backyard into a pet paradise.

 All’s well with the litter box